 When selecting paints for your house painting project you have many options.
-To make things even harder you must first figure out which type you should go with, oil or latex.
+To make things even harder you must first figure out which type you should go with, oil based paint or latex paint.
 In this article we will compare and contrast the two so you can easily find the right choice for your project.

 First, A Little About Paint…